What are amino acids?

 |β-hydoxyglutamic acid||α-β-hydroxyglutaric acid||C5H9NO4|

 A basic amino acid contains two amino groups and one carboxyl group in its structure.
-Systematic name and chemical formula of some common basic amino acids are given below the table,
+The systematic name and chemical formula of some common basic amino acids are given below the table,

 |Examples of basic amino acids|